e-gov/AJ/_posts/2015-1-1-Presentation.md

 Personal Data Monitor, *Andmejälgija* in Estonian, is a set of 4 [microservice](https://en.wikipedia.org/wiki/Microservices)-style  applications that, when combined with each other and attached to X-Road can offer the citizen the comprehensive view of how his or her personal data has been used by the government.

 Each component is designed to be simple, "dumb".
 That means the component performs a single, clear function and communicates with its environment via clean APIs.
-Component requires only limited view and understanding of its environment.
+Component has to have only a limited view and understanding of its environment.

 The power lies in how the components are connected to each other and the elements of X-Road.